Arable farming

 Crop rotation

-It is advisable to grow many different types of crops in the soil on an alternate basis.
-Our crop rotation is guided by an extensive ten-year plan that is aimed to maximise the number of crops rotated.
+It is advisable to grow a wide variety of crops in rotation.
+We practise crop rotation within an extensive ten-year plan that maximises diversity across the fields.

 This extensive crop rotation also avoids increases in crop-related diseases, pests and weeds.

-Some crops are considered ‘resting crops‘.
-These particularly include cereals and legumes (also known as protein crops due to their high protein concentration).
-Legumes are able to fix nitrogen from the air in the soil through symbiosis with rhizobium bacteria.
-The bacteria are found in the root nodules, also known as nitrogen nodules.
-These nitrogen nodules fix nitrogen from the air, before releasing it to the plant.
-Cereals and grasses, on the other hand, have large root systems and help build up organic matter in the soil.
+Some crops are considered “restorative crops,” particularly cereals and legumes (also known as protein crops because of their high protein content).
+Legumes can fix nitrogen from the air into the soil through a symbiotic relationship with rhizobium bacteria.
+These rhizobium bacteria live in root nodules — also called nitrogen nodules — which capture nitrogen from the air and supply it to the plant.
+Cereals and grasses, on the other hand, have large root systems that help build up organic matter in the soil.

 Soil management